weaviate/weaviate-io/developers/weaviate/current/architecture/storage.md

 ### Components of a Shard

-Each shard houses three main components:
+Each shard uses three main components:

 * An object store, essentially a key-value store
 * An [inverted index](https://en.wikipedia.org/wiki/Inverted_index)